Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 760 should be much faster than the GeForce GTX 285 2GB overall. (explain)
+Memory BandwidthAs far as performance goes, the Geforce GTX 760 should theoretically be much superior to the GeForce GTX 285 2GB in general. (explain)

-Texel RateThe Geforce GTX 760 is a lot (more or less 81%) better at texture filtering than the GeForce GTX 285 2GB. (explain)
+Texel RateThe Geforce GTX 760 should be much (about 81%) better at anisotropic filtering than the GeForce GTX 285 2GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Geforce GTX 760 is superior to the GeForce GTX 285 2GB, and very much so. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the Geforce GTX 760 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison